What is AIBE (All India Bar Examination)

 - Public Interest Litigation (PIL): 4 Marks

-- Professional Ethics & Cases of Professional misconduct under BCI Rules: 4 Marks
+- Professional Ethics & Cases of Professional Misconduct under BCI Rules: 4 Marks

 - Labour & Industrial Law: 4 Marks